Louisville Catbirds

-The Louisville Catbirds were a basketball team of the CBA who played in the mid 1980s.
+The Louisville Catbirds were a basketball team of the Continental Basketball Association (CBA) who played in the mid-1980s.

 History

 The Catbirds played two seasons in 1983–85 in Kentucky before moving to La Crosse, Wisconsin, in which the team would reach the CBA finals three times, winning twice (1990 and 1992).
 Head coach Flip Saunders led to the defeating Eric Musselman's Rapid City Thrillers team both times.
 Vincent Hamilton, Andre Turner, Tony White, Dwayne McClain, Carlos Clark, and Bill Martin helped the Catbirds achieve their franchise's first title in 1990.
 Two years later, Vincent Hamilton, David Rivers, Mark Davis, Kenny Battle, Derrick Gervin, and Brian Rahilly took La Crosse to a second championship.
 The team defected following the 1993–94 season.